texaschikkita/python-challenge/README.md

 The PyPoll one I'm not happy with and know I can do betteer.
 I over-complicated it, then over-corrected by over-simplifying it.
 I did this over and over and over again.

+NOTE: Sometime between when I began working on the assignment and when I finished the starter code changed.
+Initially in resources the csv file was name "Pollelection_data.csv;
+And, the assignment asked for county results as well as the candidate results.
+However, when I went to start over for the 12th time and pulled from repo, I opened file and noticed the data file had been changed to Election_data.csv;
+And, there was no request for county turnout analysis.
+But, since I spent an embarrassingly long amount of time doing it, you're getting it!

 I was playing around with getName, various options for dictionary keys/values (with) While, cleaning up and re-writing the csv, magic methods and list slicing.
 I can't wait to learn the rest of it.
 I also fiddled around with the various ways to write and export files with data output.
 I had to play around with csv.reader and csvreader because I over coded it, had 400 lines of code (when 14 would have sufficed).